To each and every American citizen,

 African Proverb

 So far, all we have discussed is how to structure government as efficiently and effectively as possible, without diving into the field of private ownership.
 Under this framework, individuals would still be able to form for-profit organizations.
 Given that the brain is far more sensitive to selfish needs than altruistic ones, it is critical that individuals retain the ability to profit from their own work, as doing so allows us to harness the core driver of human behavior: self-interest.
 If we are to tie the broader economic picture to our earlier forays into psychology, the porous boundary between for-profit and non-profit would exist at the boundary of self-actualization.
+The basic needs are provided by the state at the lowest possible cost, and individual citizens have the most freedom to pursue whatever they want to.

 For example, if an entrepreneur dreamed of founding a restaurant they would be able to, and they would be able to profit from its success.
-However, they would be forced to compete on quality instead of price, as the government ministry for food would be able to offer meals at a lower price.
+However, these entrepreneurs would be forced to compete on quality instead of price, as the government ministry for food would be able to offer meals at a lower price.
 In other words, the bottom four tiers of needs according to Maslow’s hierarchy would be guaranteed at lowest cost by the state’s non-profit organizations, leaving for-profit organization created by self-actualized citizens to harness the innovation, initiative, and self-interest that is so critical to America’s technological and economic dominance.

 "The strength of a nation derives from the integrity of the home."